vishalvarghese46/RPiTank/Readme.md

 > 3. __RPi Tank video streaming via _Network Sockets_ and _http_.__
 > 4. __Line following RPi tank using **OpenCV**.__

+## LineFollowing in ACTION!🤖:joystick:

+Add additional notes about how to deploy this on a live system

 ## Getting Started